marten-de-vries/chairdb/blog/blog.md

 lang: en
 ---

-TL;DR: A tutorial for building a database that replicates like CouchDB in Python.
+**TL;DR**: A tutorial for building a database that replicates like CouchDB in Python.
 Also introduces [ChairDB](https://github.com/marten-de-vries/chairdb).

 # Introduction